 Rendering first aid assistance at the scene of a road accident is a temporary procedure.
-Follow the DRABC routine until professional Emergency Medical Service personnel arrive.
+Follow DRABC UK routine until professional Emergency Medical Service personnel arrive.

-DRABC UK FIRST AID FOR EMERGENCY ROAD CASUALTIES: Being prepared means always carrying a first aid kit and being trained in first aid emergency response skills.
+DRABC IN FIRST AID FOR EMERGENCY ROAD CASUALTIES: Being prepared means always carrying a first aid kit and getting trained in first aid emergency response skills.

 Learning how to administer first aid from a qualified organisation could empower you to save someone's life.